 It’s funny: for years I’ve said I’m not really a museum person, but I actually love visiting museums and recommend them a lot.
-(I just don’t spend very long in them – I’m more of a museum sampler than glutton.)
-If you only visit one museum in London, it has to visit is the British Museum.
+(I just don’t spend very long in them – I’m more of a museum sampler than a glutton.)
+If you only visit one museum in London, it has to be the British Museum.

 I’ve been hunting Roman relics in London since my very first trip in 2011: on that trip I made a special visit to the London Stone in its old grate at 111 Cannon Street.
 On more recent visits I spent time working to create an accurate and up-to-date post about the London Wall Walk, which follows the route of the old Roman fortifications around Londinium.

 Today, it’s somewhat easy to discover some of London’s oldest relics by visiting these sites: the London Stone has a new home at 111 Cannon Street, the London Wall runs from the Tower of London (also a Roman site) to the Museum of London (which has Roman relics).

 36. Watch the Horse Guards Parade

 If you enjoyed watching the Changing of the Guard and want a little more, head over to the Horse Guards Parade to see the changing of the guard there – unsurprisingly, horses are included!
 The ceremony takes place at 11:00 am daily and 10:00 am on Sundays.

 37. Go Rowing on the Serpentine in Hyde Park